 Recipe FAQs

-Chicken Jalfrezi is tangy, spicy, and slightly smoky.
+Chicken Jalfrezi is tangy, spicy, and slightly smoky flavor.
 Juicy chicken pairs with sweet-crisp onions, crunchy bell peppers, and is simmered in tomato-based sauce for a flavor-packed bite just like chicken pathia.

 Recipe Card